 While they’re waiting to know if they can stay in the UK, we’re there for them through interviews and interrogations.
 Where necessary, we use interpreters to make sure they get their voices heard.

 Arriving alone in a new country is scary.
 People will take advantage of children on their own.
-Without a trusted adult to look out for them, child refugees may be forced into slave labour, criminal groups or sex trafficking.
+Without a trusted adult to look out for them, child refugees may be manipulated into forced labour, criminal groups or sexual exploitation.
 We work with young people who have no one.
 We give them other options.